Azure/reliable-web-app-pattern-java/apply-pattern.md

 ### Use the retry pattern

 The retry pattern is a technique for handling temporary service interruptions.
 These temporary service interruptions are known as transient faults.
 They're transient because they typically resolve themselves in a few seconds.
 In the cloud, the leading causes of transient faults are service throttling, dynamic load distribution, and network connectivity.
 The retry pattern handles transient faults by resending failed requests to the service.
 You can configure the amount of time between retries and how many retries to attempt before throwing an exception.
+For more information, see [transient fault handling](https://review.learn.microsoft.com/en-us/azure/architecture/best-practices/transient-faults).

 If your code already uses the retry pattern, you should update your code to use the retry mechanisms available in Azure services and client SDKs.
-If your application doesn't have a retry pattern, then you should add it based on the following guidance.
-For more information, see [transient fault handling](https://review.learn.microsoft.com/en-us/azure/architecture/best-practices/transient-faults).
+If your application doesn't have a retry pattern, then you should use [Resilience4j](https://github.com/resilience4j/resilience4j).

-To implement the Retry Pattern in Java, we use [Resilience4j](https://github.com/resilience4j/resilience4j).
-Resilience4j is a lightweight fault tolerance library inspired by Netflix Hystrix, designed for functional programming.
+Resilience4j is a lightweight fault tolerance library inspired by Netflix Hystrix and designed for functional programming.
 It provides higher-order functions (decorators) to enhance any functional interface, lambda expression or method reference with a Circuit Breaker, Rate Limiter, Retry or Bulkhead.

-The following example shows how to decorate a lambda expression with a Circuit Breaker and Retry in order to retry the call to get the media file from disk.
+*Reference implementation.* The reference implementation decorates a lambda expression with a Circuit Breaker and Retry in order to retry the call to get the media file from disk.
+The folowing code demonstrates how to use Resilience4j to retry a filesystem call to Azure Files to get the last modified time.

 ```java
 private MediaFile checkLastModified(MediaFile mediaFile, MusicFolder folder, boolean minimizeDiskAccess) {